swe.: Stinksvamp | nor.: Stanksopp | fin.: Haisusiene | dt.: Stinkmorchel

 In view of the edible amount that can be obtained from such a heart of the witch’s egg, the whole thing is more to be understood as an appetizer or snack.
 For a full meal you would need to find a really large amount of fruiting bodies at this particular stage.
 But for those who are open to new and more unusual tastes, this early phase of the stinkhorn is a must.

-Be careful when collecting the white fungus eggs.
-The young stages of toadstools such as the fly agaric (Amanita muscaria) and other Amanita can theoretically lead to deadly confusions.
+Be careful when collecting witch’s eggs.
+The young stages of poisonous mushrooms such as the fly agaric (A. muscaria) and other Amanita like the death cap (A. phalloides) can theoretically lead to deadly confusions.
 The cross-section of the witch’s egg leaves usually little doubt though.

 Due to the penetrating smell and its appearance, many legends and myths have formed around the mushroom over the centuries.
 In popular belief, he was placed in the realm of demons and witches and had very negative connotations.
 However, some sources also report belief in its potency-enhancing effect, to which the allusion in Thomas Mann’s work “The Magic Mountain” also refers.
 There is no evidence of this to date, but a certain mysticism still surrounds this mushroom.